Skip to main content

 How much does it cost to transfer a car title in Texas?

-The Texas title transfer fee is $33.00, plus state sales/use tax (6.25%), registration fees, and any county or local add-ons.
-The calculator above gives an estimate; always verify the final amount with Texas Department of Motor Vehicles (TxDMV).
+The Texas title transfer fee is $33.00, plus any applicable state sales/use tax (6.25%), registration fees, and county or local add-ons.
+Use the calculator above for an estimate; confirm the final number with Texas Department of Motor Vehicles (TxDMV) before paying.

 Last reviewed: 2026-01-01 ยท Reviewed by the Car Paperwork editorial team ยท Based on official Texas Department of Motor Vehicles (TxDMV) sources ยท Independent resource ยท Not legal advice